The Sierpinski Carpet as a Final Coalgebra: Bilipschitz equivalence

 \begin{corollary} $(Q,\gamma:Q\rightarrow M\otimes Q)$ is the final $M\otimes-:\SquaSet\rightarrow\SquaSet$ coalgebra. \end{corollary}

-\section{Bilipschitz Equivalence}
+\section{Bilipschitz equivalence}

-Our concluding task is to show that the final $M\otimes-$ coalgebra $(Q,\gamma:Q\rightarrow M\otimes Q)$ is bilipschitz equivalent to the Sierpinski Carpet, $\mathbb{S}$.
+Our concluding task in this paper is to show that even though the Sierpinski carpet $\mathbbm{S}$ is not isomorphic to $(Q,\gamma)$, the final $(M\otimes-)$-coalgebra, the two are bilipschitz equivalent.
 We begin by recalling the definitions.
 A function $f: A\to B$ between metric spaces is \emph{bilipschitz continuous} if there is a number $K\geq 1$ so that

 for all $x,y\in A$.
 In addition $A$ and $B$ are are \emph{bilipschitz equivalent} if there is a bilipschitz continuous bijection $f: A\to B$.